 Tests may create subprocesses, but not process groups or sessions.

-There is a limit on both the number of input files a test may consume, and their aggregate size.
-Such limits are subject to change, but are currently in the range of tens of thousands of inputs and several GB of aggregate size.
+There is a limit on the number of input files a test may consume.
+This limit is subject to change, but is currently in the range of tens of thousands of inputs.

 The current time and date are unspecified.
 The system timezone is unspecified.

 X Windows may or may not be available.
 Tests that need an X server should start Xvfb.